 Colin Shindler is emeritus professor at the School of Oriental and African Studies (SOAS), University of London.
 He became the first professor of Israel Studies in the UK in 2008 and was the founding chairman of the European Association of Israeli Studies (EAIS) in 2009.

-He is the author of twelve books including his History Of Modern Israel (Cambridge University Press 2008, 2013).
+He is the author of numerous books including his History Of Modern Israel (Cambridge University Press 2008, 2013).

 The History of Modern Israel has been translated into Italian, Polish and Estonian.